 Figure 10.
-Illustration of the PTE terms in the 2.5 km-EC simulation with 1-moment cloud microphysics.
-The figure is for 2016-09-23T12.
+Illustration of the PTE terms in the 2.5 km EC simulation with one-moment cloud microphysics.
+The figure is for 23 September 2016 at 12:00.
 The cyclone position as given by the minimum mean sea level pressure is marked by the blue cross.